The program brings together research, theory, and fieldwork with children and families to prepare you for a future in:

 - Join faculty members as they research such areas as marriage, crises in families, and parenting.

 Broaden your perspective and enhance your resume with a study abroad experience during your college years.
-Consistently ranked among the top 25 in the U.S., SU Abroad has more than 100 programs in 60 countries.
+Consistently ranked among the top 25 in the U.S., Syracuse Abroad has more than 100 programs in 60 countries.
 CFS students most often study abroad in South Africa, Italy, Chile, and China.

 As a graduate with a degree in human development and family science, you can explore careers such as: